Sliding Speed Influences Electrovibration-Induced Finger Friction Dynamics on Touchscreens: Discussion

 Our results indicate that at low applied forces ($0.2$~N to $0.6$~N), the spectrum for the electrovibration-induced finger friction remains unchanged.
 However, as sliding speed increases, the higher-frequency signals of the friction spectrum experience less attenuation, making these frequencies more pronounced.
 If this speed-dependent behavior is not accounted for in electrovibration-based texture rendering, users may perceive virtual textures differently from the intended ones (e.g., finger friction between real textures or a designed virtual slider in a car cockpit).
 To ensure a more realistic and robust experience, texture rendering algorithms should dynamically adjust any high-frequency signal based on the sliding speed.
-With these insights, we proposed an empirically derived model (Equation~\eqref{eqn: finger_display_model}) that can be used to predict the evolution of finger friction generated by electrovibration based on finger sliding speed for the given input signal magnitude.
-Using this knowledge, researchers can incorporate the corresponding inverse electrovibration-induced finger friction filter in texture rendering algorithms that continuously minimize the error between the intended texture spectrum and the generated friction spectrum, dynamically adjusting for the input voltage to output friction variations for the finger electrovibration exploration behavior.
-In the future, we aim to use the proposed finger friction filter and develop a closed-loop texture rendering algorithm that adapts to user exploration, enabling a more natural and free texture exploration experience.
-Moreover, we aim to evaluate the practical electromechanical response to test whether participants can perceptually differentiate it from user- and condition-specific compensations.

-Despite our careful investigation, our work still has limitations.
-We asked participants to perform a constrained active finger exploration by following the cues in the experimental GUI.
-This task was quite difficult for some participants, and we had to remove recorded data from seven participants.
-The participants also found maintaining a consistent contact angle and contact area challenging.
-Also, the participants performed the experiments in multiple sessions, which could have added to the variability in the model parameters.
-The potential variations in the contact parameters may have influenced the air gap between the finger and the screen and, consequently, the measured forces.
-This variability could also explain the lack of a significant trend between gain and sliding speed.
-It can be reduced when the participant's finger exploration is controlled with motorized linear stages in the experimental setup.
+Based on these findings, we proposed an empirically derived model (Equation~\eqref{eqn: finger_display_model}) that predicts the evolution of finger friction generated by electrovibration based on finger sliding speed for the given input signal magnitude.
+This model enables researchers to implement a corresponding inverse filter within texture rendering algorithms to minimize the discrepancy between the intended texture spectrum and the actual friction spectrum.
+The filter dynamically adjusts input voltage to produce the desired frictional response during finger interaction with electrovibration surfaces.
+In future work, we plan to integrate this filter into a closed-loop texture rendering algorithm that adapts in real time to user exploration, supporting a more natural and freeform tactile interaction experience.